-#3: Location location location
+#3: Location Location Location

 Even though it may not seem like a huge deal at first, planning around a long trip for every appointment is an easy stress to avoid if you prioritize location in your search.
-Some people are fine with a longer commute if they connect with their doctors.
+Some people are fine with a longer commute if they personally connect with their doctors.

-Finding time for all of the fertility clinic appointments can be very hard if you are working a full-time job.
+Finding time for all the fertility clinic appointments can be very hard if you are working a full-time job.
 It’s important to see if they have some days with earlier hours or evening hours that can fit it into your schedule.
-If not, what are their weekend office hours and can they perform embryo transfers on the weekend as well?
+If not, what are their weekend office hours, and can they perform embryo transfers on the weekend as well?

 #5: Society of Assisted Reproductive Technologies Certified

 The Society of Assisted Reproductive Technologies (SART) is the primary organization of professionals dedicated to the practice of IVF.
 The mission of SART is to establish and maintain standards for fertility treatments so that you receive the highest possible level of care.

-#7: Live birth rates to IVF cycles
+#7: Live Birth Rates to IVF Cycles

-When you’re researching a clinic keep in mind any specific circumstances that you have and see if you can find a place that has had some success in that area.
+When you’re researching a clinic, keep in mind any specific circumstances you have and see if you can find a place that has had some success in that area.
 Do they have partnerships with egg donors?
 Do they have experience with surrogacy?
 More importantly, what do their success rates look like for IVF treatments similar to what you think you’ll need?